pivotal/docs-tap/app-sso/crds/authserver.hbs.md

-# AuthServer
+# AuthServer API for AppSSO

-`AuthServer` represents the request for an OIDC authorization server.
-It results in the deployment of an authorization server backed by Redis over mTLS.
+In Application Single Sign-On (commonly called AppSSO), `AuthServer` represents the request for an OIDC authorization server.
+It causes the deployment of an authorization server backed by Redis over mTLS.

 An `AuthServer` should have labels which allow to uniquely match it amongst others. `ClientRegistration` selects an `AuthServer` by label selector and needs a unique match to be successful.